uiucseclab/WatchDog/README.md

 ## Setup

-To set up this project, install on a web server with PHP and MySQL installed.
+To set up this project, install on a web server with PHP and MySQL installed, and drop this project in the web accessible directory.

 Next set up the database structure as specified in the watchdog.sql file.

+You will need to set up a user to start, so edit the users table to create a new user with a chosen username, and password hash.
+In order to make it easier to generate a user hash, I have included a file "test.php" that generates the has for the password "test"

 ## Usage

 ### Scanning
 Included in the file is a script called scanner.py.
 Run this, and the script will go through each network under the `networks` table and scan everything under a /24 network (TODO add support for all CIDR notation).